 Research group summary

-The Sports Nutrition and Performance research group has a multidisciplinary focus that broadly covers the Sport and Exercise Sciences.
+The Sports Performance, Exercise, and Nutrition research group has a multidisciplinary focus that broadly covers the Sport and Exercise Sciences.
 The research of this group is principally concerned with maximizing human performance in sport and exercise settings.
-The primary aim of this research group is to explore the acute and chronic responses to sports performance and various exercise modalities.
+Our research explores the acute and chronic responses to sports performance and various exercise modalities.
 The group has a strong research record investigating the interactions between diet, nutritional interventions, environmental conditions, and other scenarios that can alter human performance.
 Key areas of interest to the group are biomechanical, metabolic, and physiological factors that result in fatigue, alter sleep, circadian rhythms and exercise performance.
-Many of our research interested require us to work closely with other research groups within, as well as external to the Department, on a variety of multidisciplinary research projects, particularly on the psychophysiological and health factors that influence exercise and sport performance.
+Our psychology research explores optimising learning and performance in sport (e.g., attentional focus, visual information processing, motivation, feedback, competitive environments), the psychological benefits of sport and exercise participation (e.g., youth life skill development, and cognition), and imagery use in sport.

 Our work is internationally renowned for identifying and resolving practical problems in the sport and exercise sciences.
 We regularly undertake research collaboratively with external organizations, sports clubs, individual athletes and colleagues in other universities nationally and internationally.
 The strong applied emphasis of our work leads us to collaborate with key research users, including sports coaches, physiotherapists, medical staff, nutritionists, General Practitioners, and strength and conditioning specialists.